Artists Rights

 On the other hand

 One day, I’m going to write a book.
-Do I owe a cut of the profits to every author and their estate, for EVERY book I’ve ever read?
+Do I owe a cut of the profits to every author and their estate, for every book I’ve ever read?
 That would be crazy, and would take some sort of blockchain Solidity smart contract.

 San Francisco ballpark statue

-The other day I walked by a beautiful statue around San Francisco.
+The other day I walked by a beautiful statue in San Francisco.
 I bet the artist got a decent chunk of change — it’s a major city.
 Limited spaces reserved for public art.
 Now, could you imagine a future where everyone who walks by this statue had to pay a fee?
 Of course this is silly, and these artists are happy to publicly display their work.

-“The Dab of Time” — Made with OpenAI DALL-E 2 AI (2022)
+“The Dab of Time” — Made with OpenAI DALL-E 2 (2022)

-“Selfie Love Forever” — Made with OpenAI DALL-E 2 AI (2022)
+“Selfie Love Forever” — Made with OpenAI DALL-E 2 (2022)

-Massive profits and upside for humans who are publishing new works of art (in any domain), and a raised quality bar due to the combination of human artist and AI toolbox.
-On and on for infinity.
+I hope we can figure out a middle ground.
+AI art can be great.
+Massive profits and upside for humans who are publishing new works of art (in any domain), and a raised quality bar due to the combination of human artist and AI tools.
+On and on, to infinity.

 So in conclusion

-Some artists will use all of their resources to keep their work out of AI training sets, an ongoing battle with lawyers and authorities like the pirated movie battles from the early days of VHS tapes and Internet file-sharing.
+Some artists will use all of their resources to keep their work out of AI training sets, an ongoing battle with lawyers and authorities like the pirated movie battles from the earlier days of VHS tapes and Internet file-sharing.

-I for one, am happy to include my Medium blog free to the world and readable by the robots of the future (humans too — smash Like and Subscribe) but if no one knew I shared these thoughts with the world — even after reading them — well I’d be upset too.
+I for one, am happy to include my Medium blog posts free to the world and readable by the robots of the future (humans too — smash Like and Subscribe) but if no one knew I shared these thoughts with the world — even after reading them — well I’d be upset too.

 References: